The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’d be OK with closing this as unable-to-repro or PEBCAK or whatever.

-#11 Updated by eric sorenson about 4 years ago
+#11 Updated by eric sorenson over 4 years ago

 eric sorenson wrote: